End Times

 If you are reading through the Bible with me, I wonder if you, like me, are gaining much greater insight into the flaws of the happiness agenda?
 Are you, too, understanding that God just doesn’t care all that much about our happiness?
 He cares much more about our holiness.

 Studying God’s Word makes all the difference in how we view God.
-For when we read stories like Uzzah and Ananias and Sapphira, we start understanding that God will not tolerate any sin–even unintentional sin (if there is even such a thing).
+For when we read stories like Uzzah and Ananias and Sapphira, we start understanding that God will not tolerate any sin–even unintentional sin.

 This is the whole reason Jesus died on the cross.
 He paid for our sins.
 Only when we understand our wretched sinfulness and rebellion can we understand the incredible grace and mercy of God in providing a way for us to be reconciled to Him.